barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 I think that's how no-nonsense detective Lennie Briscoe might respond, at least.

 In order to answer this question, I used crime data provided by the MPD, again through [OpenData DC](http://opendata.dc.gov/datasets?q=crime).
-Using a similar method as with the stop and frisk data, I matched individual crimes to each of the 39 neighborhoods using latitude and longitude provided by the MPD.
+Using a similar method as with the stop and frisk data, I matched individual reported crimes to each of the 39 neighborhoods using latitude and longitude provided by the MPD.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/08_crime_frisks.png)